 Not sure whether you have all of the requirements necessary to be competitive in a specific industry?
 Here's an easy way to find out.

-Choose a specific type of job that interests you, and collect 10 to 20 job ads for that type of job.
-Whenever possible, choose ads for jobs that are close to the city where you want to work because, in some jobs, employer expectations can vary by location.
+Choose a specific type of job that interests you, and collect 10 to 20 job ads for that type of work.
+Whenever possible, choose ads for jobs that are close to the city you want to work in because, in some jobs, employer expectations can vary by location.

-Fill out the name of the job you are researching, the date you completed the research, and note places where you found the job ads.
+Fill out the name of the job you're researching, the date you completed the research, and note places where you found the job ads.

 Start with one of the job ads, and look for each skill, experience and educational requirement noted in the ad.
 It can help to highlight each item with a highlighter if you've printed up paper copies of the ads.